- What are Certificates of Sponsorship?

 - Check that the foreign workers have the necessary skills, qualifications and professional accreditations required for their jobs

-- Inform UK Visas and Immigration (UKVI) if sponsored workers are not complying with conditions of their visa
+- Inform UK Visas and Immigration (UKVI) if sponsored workers are not complying with conditions of their sponsored work visa or Certificate of Sponsorship.

 Employers must also monitor their overseas employees.
 This includes monitoring their employees’ immigration status, tracking and recording employees’ attendance and keeping relevant documents for each employee.